vmware-archive/pcf-azure-arm-templates/README.md

 ## :warning: This project is no longer maintained and will be archived soon. :warning:

+Please see [terraforming-azure](https://github.com/pivotal-cf/terraforming-azure) for the current state of Azure templating for PCF.

 ## PCF Azure Resource Manager (ARM) Templates

 This repo contains ARM templates that help operators deploy Ops Manager Director for Pivotal Cloud Foundry (PCF).